kelvinchin12070811/uncalmed-zen/readme.md

 > ⚠️ Warning
 >
-> Enable unsupported features on Zen Browser is not recommended, it could cause certain issues which did not get
+> Enable unsupported features on Zen Browser is not recommended, it could cause certain issues which might not get
 > supports by the Official Zen Team.
 If these features are required, please consider using Firefox instead.
 Or
 > [Floorp](https://floorp.app) is also a decent alternatie